onigirazu-cfg/onigirazu/README.md

 - **📚 44 Built-in Modules**: Complete automation capabilities with system control, archive, and more (v1.57.0+)
 - **📖 Complete Documentation**: 2,500+ lines of guides for configuration, security, and testing
 - **🖥️ Interactive Mode (v1.54.0+)**: Real-time TUI dashboard with live logs, mode switching, and graceful control
+- **⚙️ Module Scaffolding Tool**: Rapidly generate new modules with boilerplate, tests, and best practices in seconds

 ## Features